Mar 31, 2025

 The Culinary & Event Center (CEC) houses SUNY Broome’s popular Hospitality programs.
 This beautiful historic space was originally funded by famed philanthropist Andrew Carnegie in 1904.
 It housed the Binghamton Library for 96 years.
 Now, it includes state-of-the-art amenities such as special event spaces, a lecture hall, bartending and beverage labs, a garde manger kitchen and more.

-The Broome Community College Foundation, Inc. is a self-supporting not-for-profit 501 (c) (3) corporation established in 1965 by BCC Trustees and community leaders.
-The primary purpose of the Foundation is to raise, invest, and administer private funds to benefit SUNY Broome Community College, its students, and its faculty.
+SUNY Broome Community College Foundation is a self-supporting not-for-profit 501 (c) (3) corporation established in 1965 by BCC Trustees and community leaders.
+The Foundation’s primary purpose is to raise, invest, and administer private funds to benefit SUNY Broome Community College, its students, and its faculty.
 The Foundation’s top priority is to assist students with grants-in-aid and scholarships, but its charter also calls for assisting faculty and staff by helping fund their professional development and training, and providing the College with equipment, funding for special projects to improve campus facilities, and other items for which public funds are either insufficient or unavailable.
 The Foundation serves as the primary point of contact and conduit for all private gifts to the College.
 Gifts to the Foundation are tax-deductible to the extent allowed by law.

-In addition to annual gifts contributed by alumni, faculty, staff, students, business and industry, community friends, organizations and foundations, the Foundation has endowment and trust funds of approximately $48.5 million which help support its programs and activities.
+In addition to annual gifts from alumni, faculty, staff, students, business and industry, community friends, organizations and foundations, the Foundation has endowment and other funds of approximately $47 million which help support its programs and activities.

 Alumni

-The College’s Alumni Engagement program provides the link to over 50,000 alumni world-wide.
-News of the College and from alumni is disseminated through quarterly digital alumni newsletters as well as in BROOME, our semi-annual alumni magazine distributed to alumni and other partners of the College.
+The College’s Alumni Engagement program provides the link to over 50,000 alumni worldwide.
+News of the college and stories of our alumni, faculty, and students is disseminated through the semi-annual digital alumni newsletters, as well as in BROOME, our semi-annual alumni magazine.
 Digital editions of BROOME can be found online at: www.sunybroome.edu/magazine.
-The Alumni Engagement activities of the College are administered in partnership with the BCC Foundation.
+The Alumni Engagement activities of the College are administered in partnership with the SUNY Broome Foundation.

 For information about the Foundation, call +1 (607) 778-5182 or email to foundation@sunybroome.edu.
 For questions regarding Alumni Affairs at SUNY Broome Community College call +1 (607) 778-5477 or email alumni@sunybroome.edu.